Saltar al contenido principal

 • Measurements: 53 cm x 43 cm.

-• Condition: Severe fold marks, old repairs with gummed tape (damaging), total adhesion to acidic cardboard.
+• Condition: Severe fold marks, repairs with gummed tape (damaging), adhered to acidic cardboard.

 • Pathologies: Tears, surface dirt, mold stains, highly acidic pH.